 If you haven’t tried to find alternatives yet, you might be surprised to find that there are actually quite a few great alternatives out there.
 Will they be exactly like those you’re trying to replace?
 No. But with so many choices, you can surely find low carb pasta alternatives that you don’t mind as a replacement.
 You might even find one you like better.

 Read on to learn more about the various low carb noodles that are available at your local grocery store and how to use them.

-Most noodles and traditional pasta – at least the ones you typically thing of as noodles – are quite high in carbohydrates and that means you cannot eat them on a keto diet.
-That’s why keto pasta recipes call for low carb pasta substitutes.
+Most noodles and traditional pasta – at least the ones you typically think of as noodles – are quite high in carbohydrates and that means you cannot eat them on a keto diet.
+That’s why keto pasta recipes call for low-carb pasta substitutes.

 For instance, 100 grams of rice noodles, which are used in most Asian dishes, has 25 grams of carbohydrates.
 The principal ingredient is rice flour and sometimes ingredients such as tapioca or corn starch are added in order to improve the transparency or increase the gelatinous and chewy texture of the noodles.
 All of those flours and starches have carbs that are not keto friendly.

 The carbohydrate content can vary depending on the brand and the specific type of pasta, but on average, one cooked cup (around 140-200 grams) of whole wheat pasta has about 37-40 grams of carbohydrates.

 In contrast, a pasta alternative, like zucchini pasta or miracle noodles, have no carbs.
 This is a major difference and can allow you to eat “pasta” on your keto diet, even if it’s not the pasta you’re used.

 What’s a Good Substitute for Pasta on a Keto Diet?

 A good substitute is one that you’re happy with as a replacement, and that will vary depending on the dish you’re making.